reflex-media/serverless-templates/api-sqs/README.md

 **config/environments/**
 Contains environment-specific configurations.
 The environment files are used for both deployment and within application code.

+You may overwrite env files during a deployment by adding a `.local` suffix e.g; `.env.development.local`.
+This is useful for when you want to deploy to a specific environment but not wanting to overwrite committed values.

 > `.env`: default environment, served as a local example.
 > `.env.local`: local environment configuration.
 This should not be committed.
 > `.env.development`: development environment configuration.